U.S. Relations With Equatorial Guinea

 U.S. Assistance to Equatorial Guinea

 The U.S. Agency for International Development has several small regional projects, but does not have a presence within the country.
-The Ambassador's Self-Help Fund annually finances a number of small grassroots projects.
 Equatoguineans visit the U.S. under programs sponsored by the U.S. Government, U.S. oil companies, and educational institutions.
+U.S. companies have very active corporate social responsibility programing in education, health, and the environment, and support efforts to combat malaria and address maternal health.

 Bilateral Economic Relations